Our Verdict

 Performance

 The LG 27GP950-B sits at the apex of current IPS gaming monitors.
 4K at 160Hz with HDMI 2.1 and near-reference colour coverage covers every gaming and content creation use case.
 The only reason not to buy it is if your GPU can't push 4K at high framerates — or if OLED pricing comes down further.
-Headline specifications include size of 27", resolution of 4K UHD (3840x2160) and refresh rate of 160Hz.
-4K 160Hz — the sweet spot for combined high-resolution and high-refresh gaming A 4.6★ rating across 11,800 Amazon reviews reflects consistently high customer satisfaction.
+On paper the headline numbers are size of 27", resolution of 4K UHD (3840x2160), refresh rate of 160Hz, panel of IPS Nano, response of 1ms GtG, hdr of VESA DisplayHDR 600.
+Its standout is that 4k 160hz — the sweet spot for combined high-resolution and high-refresh gaming

 Build Quality & Design